-- Tell the doctor if your child has kidney problems or extra fluid around the stomach area or lungs.
+- Tell your doctor if you have kidney problems or extra fluid around your stomach area or lungs.
 The chance of side effects may be raised.

 - Very bad and sometimes deadly bone marrow problems and stomach or bowel problems have happened when this drug was taken with NSAIDs like ibuprofen or naproxen.
 Talk with the doctor.

-- This drug may raise your child’s chance of lymphoma and other cancers.
+- This drug may raise your chance of lymphoma and other cancers.